The strategy adopted for the ITRF2008 generation consists in the following steps, illustrated in Figure 1.:

 The discontinuity files used for each one of the 4 techniques are found here.

-- Combine the per-technique combinations adding local ties in co-location sites.
+- Combine the per-technique cumulative solutions adding local ties in co-location sites.

-This final step yields the final ITRF2005 solution comprising station positions, velocities and EOPs.
+This last step yields the final ITRF2008 solution comprising station positions, velocities and EOPs.

-Note that EOPs start in the early eighties with VLBI, SLR and DORIS contribution starts on 1993
+Note that EOPs start in the early eighties with VLBI and SLR, while DORIS contribution starts from 1993